Summer Term 2

 The children have access to an attractive reading area which contains a range of texts, comics, soft toys to read to as well as a story creating area with puppets and a theatre.
 The children also have access to books in all their areas of provision linked to that area specifically.

-This term Reception will be working on caption writing, lists, recipes and ingredients, story mapping and short sentences.
+This term Reception will continue to work on caption writing, lists, recipes and ingredients, story mapping and short sentences and story writing.

 Home Reading Books

-Reception- Are allocated one book for their reading bag and this is changed every Friday.
+Reception are all allocated one book for their reading bag and this is changed every Thursday.
 Please make a comment in their reading record book to let us know if they enjoyed the book; what discussions you had together about the story/information; what other reading has been taking place at home.

 Please don't hesitate to ask if you have any questions about phonics and reading.

-This half term the Reception children will focus on counting and number recognition as well as adding and subtracting.
-The children will also develop their knowledge of money and measuring.
+This half term the Reception children will focus on counting beyond 10, doubling and halving as well as adding and subtracting.
+The children will also develop their knowledge further with money, measuring and time.

 All the children have daily access to our outdoor learning environment and a range of physical and sporting activities including balance and two wheel bikes, climbing, balls and running space.
-In addition we have PE in the hall on a Wednesday morning and our focus is circus skills, balancing, balls skills and team work.
+In addition we have PE in the hall on a Friday morning and our focus is circus skills, balancing, balls skills and team work.